 Make sure you check which versions of particular tools or software packages your instructors need you to have.
 Note: it’s almost always prudent to update to the latest ones, since this is often what your instructors will test with (unless they have explicitly specified not to!).

-If you have an older machine, can’t update some packages OR are getting errors:
+If you have an older machine, cannot update some packages OR are getting errors:

 - Google the error: solve it if you can, or copy the links to the top hits if the proposed solutions make no sense to you.